 Unfortunately, the number on the scale doesn’t always go the way we think it will.
 You can spend a whole week eating clean, working out, and feeling good only to find that you’ve weighed in at one pound more than what you weighed last week.

-Nothing feels worse than seeing your weight go up when you’re doing everything right.
+Nothing feels worse than seeing your weight go up when you’re doing everything right through exercise and diet.
 It stops many people from continuing to try to lose weight at all.

 Although the number on the scale seems like the best way to identify success when losing weight, figuring out what that number means is much harder.